axisgroup/evaluation-toolkit/CONTRIBUTING.md

 ## Contributing

 We love new ideas that push this repository and design engagement forward.
-We are using [GitHub issues](https://github.com/axisgroup/evaluation-toolkit/issues/) for tracking our work on the repository.
+We are using [GitHub issues](https://github.com/axisgroup/evaluation-toolkit/issues/) to track our work on the repository.
 Here are the ways that you can contribute:

 ### Contribute with Issues
 All the open issues are being tracked on the [issue](https://github.com/axisgroup/evaluation-toolkit/issues) page.
 You can contribute by adding new issues, or solving an existing issue.